 names until a fix is available.
 (The Score Tables will still show the player

-- Click the "Add" button (on its left side); a "File Open" panel is shown.
+In the "Script Favorites" dialog (see above), click the "Add" button (on its left side); a "File Open" panel

 Open the BCScript folder created in step 3.

-- Select the script or scripts you are interested in, and click "Open".
+Select the script or scripts you are interested in

 Now, setup is complete.
 In BridgeComposer, click the "Script" menu and (at the